What are cultural values? Cultural competence

 abstract, added 09/11/2008

 Culture as a social phenomenon, its concept, essence, structure, functions and typology.
 Analysis of art in the system of cultural values.
-Influence of Christianity on the formation ancient Russian culture.
-Essence and characteristic features of youth subculture.
+The influence of Christianity on the formation ancient Russian culture.
+The essence and characteristic features of the youth subculture.

 cheat sheet, added 06/16/2010

-A study of the cultural processes of the 20th century, the indicator of which was the Cannes Film Festival.
-Overview of the history of the film festival movement.
-Characterization of the transformation of the role of cinema as a cultural process.
+A study of the cultural processes of the twentieth century, an indicator of which was the Cannes Film Festival.
+Review of the history of the film festival movement.
+Characteristics of the transformation of the role of cinema as a cultural process.
 Rehabilitation of morality and appeal to religion in films.

 thesis, added 07/16/2014

-Teaching French through the study of the cultural values of France.
+Teaching French through learning the cultural values of France.
 Analysis of the history of Russian-French relations.
 The process of penetration of the heritage of French culture during the establishment of bilateral relations between France and Russia.

 abstract, added 01/20/2012

 The concept and tasks of applied cultural studies.
-The difference between fundamental culturology and applied.
+The difference between fundamental and applied cultural studies.
 Applied cultural studies as a means of scientific support for cultural policy and socio-cultural activities.
 Creation and development of cultural values.

 Today it has become fashionable to talk about culture.
-Some argue that society is losing it from year to year, some, on the contrary, argue that culture is being reborn and becoming more and more multifaceted.
+Some argue that society is losing it year by year, some, on the contrary, argue that culture is degenerating and becoming more multifaceted.
 Is it so?
-Let's figure out what these are - cultural values, and try to answer the question of what happens to them.
+Let's figure out what these are cultural values and try to answer the question of what happens to them.

 What is culture

-In Latin, the word "cultura" originally meant "cultivation".
+In Latin, the word "cultura" originally meant "cultivation."
 How did it happen that over time the term changed its meaning?
-In fact, the meaning of the word "culture" has remained the same.
-Upbringing, development and education - this is the cultivation of the human soul.
+In fact, the meaning of the word “culture” remains the same.
+Upbringing, development and education are the cultivation of the human soul.

-It was culture that helped a person to move from a primitive communal tribe, first to an agrarian, and subsequently to cultural revolution.
-Today, the concept includes various areas of human activity, being a set of skills, abilities and products of self-expression.
+It was culture that helped man move from a primitive communal tribe, first to an agrarian one, and subsequently to cultural revolution.
+Today the concept includes various areas of human activity, being a set of skills, abilities and products of self-expression.
 Cultural values are an integral part of the life of society.
-Let's get to know them better.
+Let's take a closer look at them.

-Oddly enough, but this concept can be interpreted in different ways.
-The first option: cultural values are the moral and moral foundations of a person.
+Oddly enough, this concept can be interpreted in different ways.
+First option: cultural values are the moral principles of a person.
 It is according to established patterns of behavior that a person lives and thinks.
-But when these boundaries of moral norms are violated, a person is automatically recognized as uncivilized.
-Moreover, this does not interfere with his life in any way, but sometimes it can shock those around him.
+But when these boundaries of moral norms are violated, a person is automatically recognized as uncultured.
+Moreover, this does not interfere with his life, but sometimes it can shock those around him.

 The second interpretation is the most popular.
-Cultural property is buildings, paintings, objects, technologies and items.
-All that can be seen or understood.
-All this knowledge and the material product of human activity helped our society to make a rapid leap in its development.
+Cultural assets are buildings, paintings, objects, technologies and objects.
+Everything that can be seen or understood.
+All this knowledge and the material product of human activity helped our society make a rapid leap in its development.

-The third option for the meaning of cultural values is a product of human activity, which is hidden from our view in the minds of people.
+The third option for the meaning of cultural values is a product of human activity that is hidden from our view in people’s heads.
 This includes knowledge, science, skills and scientific values.

-Well, the last interpretation of the cultural values of society is languages, traditions, crafts, folklore.
-All thanks to which we consider ourselves a civilized society with a rich history.
+Well, the latest interpretation of the cultural values of society is languages, traditions, crafts, folklore.
+All that is why we consider ourselves a civilized society with a rich history.

 Do different countries have the same or different cultural values?

 If you look at the interpretation of the term itself, everything becomes clear.
-Each country has its own history, code of laws and, as a result, a unique culture.
-Accordingly, the values will be different everywhere.
+Each country has its own history, set of laws and, as a result, a unique culture.
+Accordingly, values will be different everywhere.
 Why did it happen?
-Countries developed in different conditions, and religions in them were also different.
+Countries developed under different conditions, and their religions were also different.

-But it is precisely the beliefs of a person that make up a huge layer of culture.
+But it is human beliefs that make up a huge layer of culture.
 Our country for a long time was pagan, and this could not but affect modern society.
-Russians have been considered barbarians for many centuries, and now foreigners who have never been in our country, but only know about it from news releases, have the same opinion.
+Russians have been considered barbarians for many centuries, and now foreigners who have never been to our country and only know about it from news reports have the same opinion.

-But this does not mean that our ancestors did not have a culture.
-The pagan faith required not only strict obedience to the gods, but also the creation of temples, totems and monuments.
-And when monotheism replaced polytheism, people did not abandon their heritage.
+But this does not mean that our ancestors did not have culture.
+The pagan faith demanded not only strict submission to the gods, but also the creation of temples, totems and monuments.
+And when polytheism was replaced by monotheism, people did not abandon their heritage.
 They simply remade the Byzantine faith, adapting it to our country.
 Thus, it turned out that in the process of various evolutions and revolutions, people and their consciousness changed.

 What are cultural norms?

-Usually this concept denotes standards of behavior.
-Moreover, as well as the cultural values of peoples, the norms in all countries are different.
-They are expressed in the form of rewards and punishments, regulated by the state.
-In our country, cultural norms operate not just in words.
+Usually this concept refers to standards of behavior.
+Moreover, like the cultural values of peoples, the norms are different in all countries.
+They are expressed in the form of rewards and punishments and are regulated by the state.
+In our country, cultural norms are not just lip service.
 They are written in the Constitution, which limits human rights within reasonable limits.
 But at the same time, it gives him maximum freedom of action within reason.
-In case of non-compliance with cultural norms of a person, regulated punishment awaits.
+In case of non-compliance with cultural norms, a person will face regulated punishment.

 Human cultural values

 There are many peoples and nationalities on earth.
 Each individual person has a set of cultural values and norms.
-What are they like for him?
+What are they like?
 It is clear that each country has its own concept of culture, but most of the values are still similar:

-• Knowledge of the features of national creativity.
-Folklore, crafts, traditions and customs are rarely studied at school.
+• Knowledge of the characteristics of national creativity.
+Folklore, crafts, traditions and customs are rarely studied in school.
 This knowledge is given to a person in the family.
 And only thanks to them can a person better know who he is and what he does in this world.

-• Religion is one of the main cultural values of a person.
-It is she who establishes the unwritten rules, not regulated by the constitution, by which all people should live.
+• Religion is one of the basic cultural values of a person.
+It is she who sets the unwritten rules, not regulated by the constitution, by which all people should live.

 Cultural values of the state

-Citizens of one country represent a single group that unites general history and common future.
-The values of the whole society as a whole include the cultural norms of each individual person.
-What then is the difference?
+Citizens of one country represent a single group united by general history and general future.
+The values of the entire society as a whole include the cultural norms of each individual person.
+What's the difference then?
 In global thinking.
 The rulers of countries can change cultural values if they want.
-But people treat such changes very badly, so they happen infrequently.
+But people have a very bad attitude towards such changes, so they happen infrequently.

-The main task of any state is to preserve and increase cultural values.
-That is, it should help talented people to fulfill themselves, scientists to make discoveries, and architects to build buildings.
-Today, intangible cultural values are fading into the background, and the product of people's activity, which brings some benefit to society and the state, comes to the fore.
+The main task of any state is to preserve and enhance cultural values.
+That is, it should help talented people to realize themselves, scientists to make discoveries, and architects to build buildings.
+Today, intangible cultural values fade into the background, and the product of human activity that brings some benefit to society and the state comes to the fore.

-Today, many states are concerned about the ever-increasing growth of vandalism.
+Today, many states are concerned about the increasing growth of vandalism.
 That is why many of them united and set themselves the goal of protecting cultural values.
-Thus, it was decided to protect buildings, paintings, sculptures.
-Yes, this is a big part of the heritage of any country.
-It is by these monuments that have come down to our time that one can judge how our ancestors lived.
+Thus, it was decided to protect buildings, paintings, and sculptures.
+Yes, this is a big part of any country's heritage.
+It is from these monuments that have survived to our time that we can judge how our ancestors lived.

 But culture is not only material values.
 This term refers to both our mentality and language.
-And few people follow the purity of their speech.
-There is so much slang in the Russian language today that it is difficult to talk about the culture of the language.
+And few people monitor the purity of their speech.
+Today there is so much slang in the Russian language that it is difficult to talk about the culture of the language.
 This also applies to religion.
 If churches, mosques and other religious buildings are protected and, as a result, preserved, then the faith itself changes from year to year.

 As mentioned above, the world does not stand still.
-Culture and cultural values are changing and transforming.
-But don't regret it.
+Culture and cultural values change and transform.
+But you shouldn't regret it.
 This is a natural stage of development.
-You need to believe that everything that happens is always for the best.
+You need to believe that everything that happens is always for the better.
 Of course, this does not mean that you need to kill cultural monuments of past centuries with your own hands.

-Although sometimes you can be very surprised, looking at how quickly street art began to be considered art.
-It's not bad when artists paint gray boring houses, but when they start creating on churches or monuments, it gives me the creeps.
-To prevent this from happening, each person must understand the line of what is permitted and not cross it.
+Although sometimes you can be very surprised to see how quickly street art began to be considered art.
+It’s not bad when artists paint gray, boring houses, but when they start creating on churches or monuments, it makes you shiver.
+To prevent this from happening, every person must understand the line of what is permitted and not cross it.

-The cultural treasures of the 21st century generation are mostly located online.
-Therefore, it is difficult to imagine how the collection, systematization and preservation of this type of creativity will take place in the future.
-It is possible that separate servers will be created where paintings by artists, songs and films will be stored, and it is they who will become the rebirth of modern museums.
+The cultural assets of the 21st century generation are largely located online.
+Therefore, it is difficult to imagine how the collection, systematization and preservation of this type of creativity will occur in the future.
+Perhaps, separate servers will be created where paintings by artists, songs and films will be stored; they will be the rebirth of modern museums.

-• a) property, movable or immovable, which is of great importance for the cultural heritage of every people, such as monuments of architecture, art or history, religious or secular, archaeological sites, architectural ensembles, which as such are of historical or artistic interest, works of art, manuscripts , books, other objects of artistic, historical or archaeological significance, as well as scientific collections or important collections of books, archival materials or reproductions of the values mentioned above;
+• a) movable or immovable values that are of great importance for the cultural heritage of each people, such as monuments of architecture, art or history, religious or secular, archaeological sites, architectural ensembles, which as such are of historical or artistic interest, works of art, manuscripts , books, other objects of artistic, historical or archaeological significance, as well as scientific collections or important collections of books, archival materials or reproductions of property specified above;

-• b) buildings the main and actual purpose of which is the preservation or display of movable cultural property referred to in paragraph (a), such as museums, large libraries, repositories of archives, as well as shelters designed to preserve, in the event of armed conflict, movable cultural property referred to in paragraph (a);
+• b) buildings whose main and actual purpose is the preservation or display of movable cultural property referred to in paragraph (a), such as museums, large libraries, archive storage facilities, as well as shelters intended for the preservation in the event of armed conflict of movable cultural property referred to in point (a);

 M. 1975. - No. 11. pp. 17-24.

-The division of things into two categories, namely, immovable and movable, was already known in Roman law and in the Middle Ages.
-With regard to movables, the well-known formula "movable follows a person" ("mobilia personam sequuntur") was applied.
-Exclusively movable cultural property became the subject of regulation of the 1970 UNESCO Convention "On Measures Aimed at Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property".
-According to Article 1 of the Convention: "For the purposes of this Convention, cultural property is considered to be property of a religious or secular nature which is considered by each State to be of importance to archeology, prehistory, history, literature, art and science."
-It should be noted that the meaning of this definition for archaeology, prehistory, history, literature, and science is within the competence of the state party to the Convention.
+The division of things into two categories, namely immovable and movable, was known in Roman law and in the Middle Ages.
+In relation to movable property, the well-known formula “movable property follows the person” (“mobilia personam sequuntur”) was applied.
+Exclusively movable cultural property became the subject of regulation of the 1970 UNESCO Convention "On the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property."
+According to Article 1 of the Convention: “for the purposes of this Convention, cultural property is property of a religious or secular nature which is considered by each State to be of archaeological, prehistoric, historical, literary, artistic and scientific significance.”
+It should be noted that the meaning of this definition for archaeology, prehistory, history, literature, and science is within the purview of the State Party to the Convention.
 It follows that it is within the competence of each state to determine the list of categories of cultural property.
 Dyachkov A.N.
 Monuments of history and culture in the system objective world culture.
-Monuments and modernity. -M., 2007.S.251.
+Monuments and modernity. -M., 2007.P.251.

-In Russian legislation, for the first time, the concept of "cultural values" was enshrined in the Law of the Russian Federation dated 09.10.1992 No. 3612-1 "Fundamentals of the legislation of the Russian Federation on culture" and was formulated as "moral and aesthetic ideals, norms and patterns of behavior, languages, dialects and dialects, national traditions and customs, historical toponyms, folklore, artistic crafts and crafts, works of culture and art, results and methods of scientific research of cultural activities of historical and cultural significance buildings, structures, objects and technologies that are historically and culturally unique territories and objects.
+In Russian legislation, for the first time, the concept of “cultural values” was enshrined in the Law of the Russian Federation of October 9, 1992 No. 3612-1 “Fundamentals of the legislation of the Russian Federation on culture” and was formulated as “moral and aesthetic ideals, norms and patterns of behavior, languages, dialects and dialects, national traditions and customs, historical toponyms, folklore, artistic crafts and crafts, works of culture and art, results and methods of scientific research of cultural activities, buildings, structures, objects and technologies that are unique in historical and cultural terms have historical and cultural significance territories and objects."
 Fundamentals of the legislation of the Russian Federation on culture: Law of the Russian Federation of October 9, 1992 N 3612-I

-• - cultural values that are important for the Russian Federation and created on the territory of the Russian Federation foreign citizens and stateless persons residing on the territory of the Russian Federation;
+• -cultural values that are important for the Russian Federation and created on the territory of the Russian Federation foreign citizens and stateless persons living on the territory of the Russian Federation;

-• - cultural values found on the territory of the Russian Federation;
+• -cultural values discovered on the territory of the Russian Federation;

-The "objects of the material world" mentioned above are listed in another article of the Law, in accordance with it, "the following categories of objects belong to cultural values:
+The “objects of the material world” mentioned above are listed in another article of the Law, in accordance with which “cultural values include the following categories of objects:

 • 1.
-Historical values, including those related to historical events in the life of peoples, the development of society and the state, the history of science and technology, as well as those related to the life and work of prominent personalities (state, political, public figures, thinkers, figures of science, literature, art);
+Historical values, including those associated with historical events in the life of peoples, the development of society and the state, the history of science and technology, as well as those related to the life and work of outstanding personalities (state, political, public figures, thinkers, figures of science, literature, art);

 • 2.
-Items and their fragments obtained as a result of archaeological excavations;
+Objects and their fragments obtained as a result of archaeological excavations;

 • 3.
 Artistic values, including:

-• -paintings and drawings entirely handmade on any basis and from any materials;
+• -paintings and drawings are entirely handmade on any basis and from any materials;

 • - original sculptural works from any materials, including reliefs;